 This page explains how working with me, well, works!
 You'll learn about how to hire my services, how we will communicate – and why you would want to in the first place.

-Corporate programs are offered to local businesses, located from Duncan to Nanaimo.
+Corporate programs are offered to local businesses in the Victoria area, but can also be booked by request to other areas of Vancouver Island.
 These programs are arranged by the employer and, depending on the program, typically happen right at the workplace.
 Please refer to the individual programs for more details.

 Some of the corporate clients I have worked with:

 With group classes, you’re responsible for providing and arranging a venue and participants.
 I will lead the class, focusing on using whole foods to support a specific health topic.